rb2750/News-Fix/README.md

 npx webpack
 ```

+The extension will then be placed into the dist/ folder.

 ### Adding into Chrome
-The extension will then be placed into the dist/ folder.

-To add this into Chrome, open extensions and enable the developer mode option in the upper right corner.
+To add the extension into Chrome, open extensions and enable the developer mode option in the upper right corner.

 Press the load unpacked extension button that appears, and select the dist/ folder.